-How To Optimize Universal App Campaigns
+How To Optimize App Install Campaigns

 - How valuable (in revenue) is each user?

-If that information is available, it’s a great first step to work backward into creating a target Cost Per Install goal.
+If that information is available, it’s a great first step into creating a target Cost Per Install goal.

-For example, say the LTV of an average user is $250 over the course of 1 year.
-Additionally, you’ve been given a budget of $5,000/month with the goal of generating 1,700 installs.
+For example, say the LTV of an average user is $250 over the course of one year.
+Additionally, you’ve been given a budget of $10,000/month with the goal of generating 3,500 installs.

 Here’s a simple way to break this down if the Cost Per Install is realistic.

-$250/12 (months) = $20.83 average monthly revenue per user
+- $250/12 (months) = $20.83 average monthly revenue per user.

 3. Segment iOS & Android Campaign Budgets by Performance